 Demian Bichir (Father Burke), Taissa Farmiga (Sister Irene), Jonas Bloquet (Frenchie/Maurice Theriault), Bonnie Aarons (The Nun), Ingrid Bisu (Sister Oana), Charlotte Hope (Sister Victoria), Sandra Teles (Sister Ruth), Maria Obretin (Sister Abigail), Michael Smiley (Bishop Pasquale), Vera Farmiga (Lorraine Warren), Patrick Wilson (Ed Warren)

-In 1952, Father Burke, a miracle investigator for The Vatican, is assigned to travel to the abbey of St Cartha in the rural town of Biertan in Romania after a local man finds a nun’s body hanged.
+In 1952, Father Burke, a miracle investigator for The Vatican, is assigned to travel to the abbey of St Cartha in the rural town of Biertan in Romania after a nun’s body is found hanged.
 Burke is asked to take with him Sister Irene who is just about to take her vows as a novitiate nun in London, although she is puzzled over what possible connection she has.
-They investigate the abbey and find how it was built in the Middle Ages by an aristocrat who was obsessed with the occult before being appropriated by the church.
+They investigate the abbey and find how it was built in the Middle Ages by an aristocrat who was obsessed with the occult, before the building was appropriated by the church.
 They discover that the abbey is haunted by a demonic force that inhabits the body of a nun.
 As they seek to exorcise the nun, it marshals all supernatural force against them.

 The Nun is a spinoff from James Wan’s The Conjuring films – The Conjuring (2013) and The Conjuring 2 (2016).
-Mindful of the way that they had been able to spin an ancillary series off from the first film with Annabelle (2014) and its prequel Annabelle: Creation (2017), reshoots were conducted to add several scenes to The Conjuring 2 where Vera Farmiga’s Lorraine has visions of The Nun with the specific intent of creating another spinoff.
+Wan was able to spin an ancillary series off from the first film with Annabelle (2014) and its sequels Annabelle: Creation (2017) and Annabelle Comes Home (2019).
+Mindful of this, reshoots were conducted to add several scenes to The Conjuring 2 where Vera Farmiga’s Lorraine has visions of The Nun with the specific intent of creating another spinoff.
 Both Vera Farmiga and Patrick Wilson make small appearances at the beginning and start of this film, while the lecture hall scenes at the end feature an unspeaking appearance from Lili Taylor, the mother in the first film.
+Subsequent to this, Wan made a further spinoff of The Conjuring universe with The Curse of La Llorona (2019).

 There is a small problem with this.
 It is a matter of biographic record that Lorraine Warren was born in Bridgeport, Connecticut on January 31st of 1927 and that she grew up in the area, attending Lauralton Hall, a Catholic girl’s school less than ten miles from her home, before meeting Ed Warren while she was working in a local movie theatre.
 However, The Nun seems to prefer fiction to true-life and gives us Lorraine as a novitiate nun (something the real-life Lorraine never was) about to take her vows at a convent in England.
 By 1952, the date the film has the young Lorraine at the convent, the real-life Lorraine had been married to Ed for nine years and they had just set up The New England Society of Psychic Research where they began to promote themselves as ghost hunters.

 I ended up hating The Nun.
 James Wan is one of the finest horror directors of the 2010s.
-However, when he has dipped his toes into producing other films – see the likes of Annabelle (2014), Demonic (2015) and Lights Out (2016) – he seems to have had difficulty in imparting his skills to the directors on these other films, which have been notedly lacklustre.
+However, when he has dipped his toes into producing other films – see the likes of Annabelle, Demonic (2015), Lights Out (2016) and The Curse of La Llorona – he seems to have had difficulty in imparting his skills to the directors on these other films, which have been notedly lacklustre.

 The Nun comes from Corin Hardy, a former music video director who had previously made the horror film The Hallow (2015).
 Hardy’s hilariously adulatory biography at the IMDB tells how he made horror short films since the age of twelve and The Nun feels exactly like some eager fanboy has been granted a camera and budget and enthusiastically attempted to leap in with every trick he could think of.
 Given the helm of a major studio release, Hardy reminds of Mick Garris, the director of Sleepwalkers (1992), The Stand (1994) and sundry Stephen King adaptations, who is so in love with the jumpshock and relentlessly jabbing the audience in the ribs every few minutes that he keeps on repeating it ad nauseum.